Reading Skills: Context Clues

 Types of context clues

 Learn about four common types of context clues and examples.
 Exercises with answers are included.
-NOTE: The reading level is appropriate for older students.

 Context Clues Skills Unit